PM Hosts GB Citizens For Saving 300 Lives From Glacial Flood In Ghizer - UrduPoint

 Sharing details of the incident, one of the citizens told the Prime Minister that they walked long in difficult conditions to timely alert the locals about the glacial outburst that was endangering their village.

-"We informed the locals who were four hours, about the glacial outburst after getting access to a phone.
+"We informed the locals who were four hours away, about the glacial outburst after getting access to a phone.
 We were in a precarious condition and finally were evacuated by an army helicopter to a safer place," he told.

 The Prime Minister said he will soon visit Gilgit Baltistan as a gesture to commend bravery of the nation's heroes.